Police: AutoZone employee fatally shot in Wichita

 WICHITA, Kan.
-(AP) - An employee at an AutoZone store was fatally shot Sunday night in southeast Wichita, police said.
+(AP) - Police have arrested an 18-year-old man in the shooting death earlier this week of an employee at an AutoZone store in southeast Wichita.

-Three employees were in the business at the time of the shooting, said Police Capt.
-Kevin Kochenderfer.
-One worker was in the restroom, the other was in the back getting a part, KWCH-TV reported.
+Lamontae Lucas, 18, of Wichita, was arrested on suspicion of first-degree murder in the Sunday night shooting death of 40-year-old Nicholas Blue, police said.

-Emergency crews responded to the scene around 9 p.m.
-Sunday after an employee found a co-worker on the main floor with a gunshot wound and called police.
+Investigators believe Lucas shot Blue in an attempt to rob the store.
+Police have said that three employees were inside the business at the time of the shooting, but were in other areas of the building and were not injured.

 Sign up for Daily Newsletters